 4. How much will your services cost and what type of payments do you accept?

-My prices start at $50 for Madison (within city limits) and slightly increase with outer areas.
-Give me a call for pricing in your area and I would be more than happy to help!
+My service charge starts at $50 for Madison (within city limits) and slightly increases with outer areas.
+Give me a call for full pricing including labor in your area and I would be more than happy to help!

 I accept Credit/Debit Cards, Money Orders, Company Checks, & Cash payments.
 I no longer accept personal checks.

 5. So you offer automotive services now?
 On which vehicles do you provide service?